In what was dubbed Clemson's biggest matchup yet, NC State no match for Tigers

 Essentially everything went right for the Tigers on Saturday — from the very first drive.

-Defensively, Brent Venables' esteemed unit essentially-perfectly executed a gem of a performance against a team that led the nation on third down headed into Saturday.
+Defensively, Venables' esteemed unit essentially-perfectly executed a gem of a performance against a team that led the nation on third down headed into Saturday.
 N.C.
-State, which completed about 60 percent of its third downs before this game, was just 2-12 against Clemson.
-The secondary played its best game of the season, linebacker Jalen Williams recorded his first career interception, safety K'Von Wallace picked off the Wolfpack for the third straight year and safety Tanner Muse recorded the first sack of his career.
-Venables, known for his preparation and creative mind, had a field day with an off week to scheme against old friend Dave Doeren.
+State, which completed about 61 percent of its third downs before this game, was just 2 of 12 against Clemson.
+The secondary played its best game of the season, linebacker Jalen Williams recorded his first career interception, safety K'Von Wallace picked off the Wolfpack for the third straight year, and safety Tanner Muse registered the first sack of his career.
+Venables, known for his preparation and creative mind, had a field day with an off week to scheme against old friend Doeren.

+"Our guys played really well.
+I'm super proud of them, happy for them," the always-strict Venables said.
+"We're kind of getting into a good rhythm here the last three games or so.
+Really understanding who we are."

 What went wrong

-Not a lot at all went wrong for Clemson on one of those days the Tigers dominated, but Will Swinney, also the holder, did lose two yard and fumbled on what was going to be a fake on a Clemson field goal.
+Not a lot at all went wrong for Clemson on one of those days the Tigers dominated, but Will Swinney, also the holder, did lose two yards and fumbled on what was going to be a fake on a Clemson field-goal attempt.
 Dabo Swinney has said Clemson wants a large part of its identity to lie in special teams play and the botched fake certainly went against that motive.
 But on a day when Clemson dominated, it was but a blip on the radar.

+"We had a low snap, No. 1, and Will was a little early leaving," Dabo Swinney said.
+"They’re going to be sick when they see that (on tape) because I think they walk in right there (for an touchdown)."

 Turning point